-Alphage, archbishop of , was descended from a considerable family in Gloucestershire, and received an education suitable to his illustrious birth.
+Alphage, archbishop of Canterbury, was descended from a considerable family in Gloucestershire, and received an education suitable to his illustrious birth.
 His parents were worthy christians, and Alphage seemed to inherit their virtues.

 The see of Winchester being vacant by the death of Ethelwold, Dunstan, archbishop of Canterbury, as primate of all England, consecrated Alphage to the vacant bishopric, to the general satisfaction of all concerned in the diocese.